Banff Incentive Travel Guide

 The Fairmont Banff Springs

 No trip to Banff would be complete without a stay at the ‘Castle in the Canadian Rockies’ – the Fairmont Banff Springs.
-Built in the late 1800s by a manager of the Canadian Pacific Railway, it is now listed as a UNESCO World Heritage Site and the perfect place for attendees to mix luxury with a bit of history.
+Built-in the late 1800s by a manager of the Canadian Pacific Railway, it is now listed as a UNESCO World Heritage Site and the perfect place for attendees to mix luxury with a bit of history.
 Situated on the Bow River, the Fairmont has sweeping views of the natural landscape – which are often best viewed from one of the many terraces extending from the public and meeting spaces (all 76,000 square feet of it!)

 The Fairmont also boasts a unique offering of dining options on-site – such as 1888 Chop House, which serves up fresh Alberta beef; the Vermillion Room, serving classic French fare; and Grapes, with their great selection of Canadian (and International) cheeses, in-house cured meats and extensive wine list.
-With 10 dining options on property, attendees may never eat at the same restaurant twice.
+With ten dining options on property, attendees may never eat at the same restaurant twice.

-Guests can enjoy the Willow Stream Spa, golf at the Fairmont Banff Springs course (opens in May), rent ski equipment and be picked up directly from the front drive or try their hand at Canadian Bowling at the on-site bowling alley.
+Guests can enjoy the Willow Stream Spa, golf at the Fairmont Banff Springs course (opens in May), rent ski equipment and be picked up directly from the front-drive or try their hand at Canadian Bowling at the on-site bowling alley.

 Rimrock Resort Hotel

 Situated on Sulphur Mountain – the Rimrock Resort Hotel is another great, incentive quality hotel for groups looking at Banff.
-The resort is just steps from the Banff Gondola and a quick walk or transfer to downtown.
+The resort is just steps from the Banff Gondola and a quick walk or transfers to downtown.
 Rimrock boasts 5 on-property dining options, with ‘farm to table’ being their focus for all their dishes.
 Eden – which offers French cuisine with Canadian ingredients – boasts a AAA 5-diamond rating and cannot be missed.

 Banff Incentive Trip Activities